This organization shall be known as the Rochester Recreation Club for the Deaf, Inc., hereafter named RRCD, a non-profit organization.

 The Board of Directors, with the approval of the members at the regular meeting, shall have the power to fix such membership dues.
 The Vice-President shall maintain the Club’s membership list, collect dues, and notify members who are in arrears.

-Section 1.
 The President shall be at the meetings of the Club and the Board of Directors.
-He shall preserve order and decide parliamentary questions.
-He shall fill unexpired terms of office should a vacancy occur subject to the approval of the Board of Directors.
-He shall be an ex-officio member on all standing committees.
+The President shall preserve order and decide parliamentary questions.
+The President shall fill unexpired terms of office should a vacancy occur subject to the approval of the Board of Directors.
+The President shall be an ex-officio member on all standing committees.

-Section 3.
-The Secretary shall record and preserve the minutes of all proceedings of each meeting, including the Board of Directors. the Secretary shall conduct all correspondence when needed.
+The Secretary shall record and preserve the minutes of all proceedings of each meeting, including the Board of Directors.
+The Secretary shall conduct all correspondence when needed.
+A copy of minutes from all business meetings shall always be kept on the Club premises and shall be made available to members upon request.

-Section 4.
+The Treasurer shall be bonded.
 The Treasurer shall receive all monies due and maintain all monies in the Club’s bank account.
-The Treasurer shall pay all bills, keep the Club’s account current, and present a financial report at all regular and Board of Directors meetings.
+The Treasurer shall pay all bills, keep the club’s account current, and present a financial report at all regular and Board of Directors meetings.
 The Treasurer shall also keep an account of all possessions and investments.
+A copy of all previous financial reports shall always be kept on the Club premises and shall be made available to members upon request.

 DUTIES OF THE BOARD OF DIRECTORS

-Section 3.
 The Board of Directors shall have the power to suspend any member with two-thirds (2/3) of its vote.
-The suspended member shall have the right to appeal to the active membership at the next regular meeting.
+The suspended member shall have the right to appeal to the law committee and at the membership at the next regular meeting.
 A two-thirds (2/3) vote of the membership present at the meeting is required to uphold the suspension by the Board of Directors.

 DUTIES OF THE STANDING COMMITTEES